-The Board currently consists of six (6) directors, including Rajkumar (Raj) Ravindran who will not be standing for re-election at the Meeting.
-It is proposed that five (5) directors be elected at the Meeting.
+The Board currently consists of five (5) directors to be elected annually.
 The following table states the names of the persons nominated by management for election as directors, any offices with the Company currently held by them, their principal occupations or employment, the period or periods of service as directors of the Company and the approximate number of voting securities of the Company beneficially owned, directly or indirectly, or over which control or direction is exercised as of the date hereof.

-Name, province or state and country of residence and position, if any, held in the Company Principal occupation Served as Director of the Company since Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed at present (1) Percentage of Voting Shares Owned or Controlled Ian Morton (4) Ontario, Canada Director Business owner and Director - Summerhill, Manyways, the Commercial Road and Eco Generation.
-August 18, 2021 1,633,104 0.66% Anthony Viele ^{(2) (3)} Ontario, Canada Director Self-employed, Business Consultant May 29, 2020 391,667 0.16% David Walters ^{(2) (3)} Ontario, Canada Director Director of Ensign Capital Inc., a Toronto based merchant bank May 29, 2020 141,667 0.05% Jane Wright-Mitchell Ontario, Canada Director General Counsel - Lecar PLC and Independent Board Member October 8, 2021 Nil Nil Sameet Kanade (2)(3) Ontario, Canada Chief Executive Officer and Director Chief Executive Officer and Director February 1, 2022 3,118,173 (5) 1.28%
+Name, province or state and country of residence and position, if any, held in the Company Principal occupation Served as Director of the Company since Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed at present (1) Percentage of Voting Shares Owned or Controlled Ian Morton (4) Ontario, Canada Director Business owner and Director - Summerhill, Manways, the Commercial Road and Eco Generation.
+August 18, 2021 1,633,104 0.67% Anthony Viele ^{(2) (3)} Ontario, Canada Director Self-employed, Business Consultant May 29, 2020 391,667 0.16% David Walters (2)(3) Ontario, Canada Director Director of Ensign Capital Inc., a Toronto based merchant bank May 29, 2020 141,667 0.05% Jane Wright-Mitchell Ontario, Canada Director General Counsel - Lecar PLC and Independent Board Member October 8, 2021 Nil Nil Sameet Kanade ^{(2) (3)} Ontario, Canada Chief Executive Officer and Director Chief Executive Officer and Director February 1, 2022 3,118,173 1.28%